benblack90/CSC8503-physics-ai-networking/README.md

+#Please note this project was created with CMake, and will thus need re-cmaking on your end.
+Delete the cache first before running cmake.

-FOR ANYONE REVIEWING THIS CODE: This C++ project starts from code given to us by Dr Rich Davison at Newcastle University.
+#FOR ANYONE REVIEWING THIS CODE

+This C++ project starts from code given to us by Dr Rich Davison at Newcastle University.
 Naturally, I want to draw your attention to code I actually wrote rather than his (not that it isn't brilliant!).

 All the code in Block.h, CCTVStateObject.h/cpp, EvilGoose.h/cpp, Menu.h, Player.h, SpawnGoal.h, and the majority of TutorialGame.h/cpp is my own.
 In TutorialGame.cpp, a lot of the network code is heavily altered, but not originated by me: NetworkedGame.ccp shows what we were given, so any